790gradml/gradML/main/exams.md

 The midterm exam will be Friday 12/20 from 9:00AM - 12:00PM in [Dupont Gym](http://whereis.mit.edu/?go=W31)

-You may bring in 2 "cheat sheet2", with writing on both sides, written or printed in any manner that doesn't require specialized instruments to read.
+You may bring in 2 "cheat sheets", with writing on both sides, written or printed in any manner that doesn't require specialized instruments to read.
 Don't worry about cramming formulas: we'll give you ones you are likely to need.
 You will not need a calculator!

 > If you need special arrangements due to a documented disability, please contact lpk@mit.edu right away.